Swimming Pool Chemicals you Must Have

 If you need to keep a good balance of your pool water and chlorine, free chlorine is the most important chemical to be tested daily and maintained within the required range.

-Free chlorine is consumed a lot by direct sunlight, and when killing organic matters in the pool.
-Allowing free chlorine to go much lower will lead to algae thriving in the pool, and you don't want to go through the frustrating process of removing pool algae.
+Free chlorine is consumed a lot by direct sunlight and when killing organic matters in the pool.
+Allowing free chlorine to go much lower will lead to pool algae thriving in the pool, and you don't want to go through the frustrating process of removing pool algae.

-Free chlorine levels should be kept around 1.5 ppm.
-Apart from killing organisms and other bacteria in pool water, keeping free chlorine in the required range also assists in precipitating out iron components in the pool.
+Free chlorine levels should be kept around 2.5 ppm or above.
+Apart from killing organisms and other bacteria in pool water, keeping free chlorine within the required range also assists in precipitating out iron components in the pool.

 Finally, if your pool has Cyanuric acid, the level of free chlorine will vary depending on the available Cyanuric acid in the pool water.

-Have a look at Chlorine/Cyanuric chart to know appropriate free chlorine to add in the pool with Cyanuric acid content.
+Have a look at Chlorine/Cyanuric chart to know appropriate free chlorine to add to the pool with Cyanuric acid content.